The Supreme Court never erred in its Birth Certificate decision

 c.
 Regarding the father of the child: Date of birth or age of the father, Educational attainment, Nationality, Occupation (whether gainfully employed), Religion

-Suffice to state that while the law provides that “…a person born in or outside Ghana… shall become a citizen of Ghana at the date of his birth if either of his parents or grandparents is or was a citizen of Ghana” the information provided by his or her parents has to do with their Nationality and not Citizenship.
+Suffice to state that while the law provides that “…a person born in or outside Ghana… shall become a citizen of Ghana at the date of his birth if either of his parents or grandparents is or was a citizen of Ghana” the information provided by his or her parents at the time of registration has to do with their [parents] Nationality and not Citizenship.

-Clearly the citizenship of a person at birth cannot be evidenced by the issuance of a birth certificate.
-The details required to issue the Birth certificate fails to meet the requirement for the basis of one’s citizen
+Clearly the citizenship of a person at birth can not be evidenced by the issuance of a birth certificate.
+The details required to issue the Birth certificate fails to meet the requirement for the basis of one’s citizen which is either of his parents or grandparents must be a citizen and not a national.

-One would have to register as a British Citizen if you are a British national (overseas) and meet certain conditions (www.gov.uk).
+Persons of a British national (overseas) are required to register as a British Citizen and meet certain conditions.
+Nationality is a given, same cannot be said of Citizenship.
 There are British nationals who are not British citizens.
 A person’s nationality differs from his citizenship.

 I am of the firm opinion that the learned judges of the Supreme Court did not err in their undisputed judgement that the non-inclusion of birth certificate as a document for the identification of a person who applies for registration as a voter by C.I 126 is NOT consistent with or in contravention of the Constitution, or any other law.